 - Osteosarcoma is about 50% more common in boys than girls.

 - People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
 Also, higher doses of radiation treatment at a younger age increase the risk.

 - Children with an inherited form of retinoblastoma are more likely to develop osteosarcoma.

-- People with Rothmund-Thomson syndrome, an uncommon disorder characterized by short stature (height), rash, alopecia (hair loss), and skeletal dysplasia (noncancerous abnormalities of the bones) are more likely to develop osteosarcoma.
+- People with Rothmund-Thomson syndrome, an uncommon disorder characterized by short stature, or height; rash; hair loss called alopecia; and skeletal dysplasia, which are noncancerous abnormalities of the bones, are more likely to develop osteosarcoma.